Fractonic Matter in Symmetry-Enriched U(1) Gauge Theory: Acknowledgement

 \section{Acknowledgement}

 MC thanks Xie Chen and Yizhi You for enlightening conversations.
 DW thanks David Aasen and Kevin Slagle for useful discussions.
-DW and MC are supported by start-up funds at Yale University.
+The work is supported by start-up funds at Yale University (DW and MC) and NSF CAREER under award number DMR-1846109 (MC).
 ZB acknowledges support from the Pappalardo fellowship at MIT.